vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 </a>

 I want to use an original milk bottle from the supermarket as a milk supply for my Jura machine.
-Based on the same way, the Jura milk container works.
+Based on the same way, the principal of the original Jura tube and how the original Jura milk container works. this way I can still use the original way to clean the milk system.

-I want to screw a custom milk can top with a Jura milk connector and a stainless steel pipe attached to it which reach to the bottom.
+I want to screw a custom milk can top with a compatible Jura milk connector and with a stainless steel pipe attached to it which reach to the bottom of the can.
+The top should close the milk can, so no air can come in.

-That should be brilliant!
+That should be brilliant if that's possible!

 <a href="images_bottle_hack/new_diy_can_top.jpg">
 <img src="images_bottle_hack/new_diy_can_top.jpg" alt="" height="250px">